anvouk/lua-resty-jwt-verification/README.md

 ## Planned missing features

 This is a list of missing features I'd like to implement when given enough time:
-- Implement JWE validation with at least 1 asymmetric `alg`.
 - Nested JWT (i.e. JWT in JWE).
 - JWKS Redis cache strategy.
 - Automatic JWKS validation for JWE.